St Andrew's West, Glasgow: Organ & Organists

 The church has a three-manual pipe organ.
 It was originally built by Willis in Renfield Street Church in 1879 and rebuilt in its current location in 1968 by Hill, Norman & Beard.
 The collapse of the steeple in 1998 destroyed the original console, and the organ was rebuilt with a new, mobile console by David Wells Organ Builders of Liverpool in 2001.

 The pipes are in two chambers - one on either side of the chancel.
 The console is on a mobile plinth and there are several connection points, to allow it to have a variable position, depending whether being used for church service or recital/concert.
 Further information about the specification of the organ can be found on the National Pipe Organ Register.

 The current organist is Gordon Cree.

 The building and the congregations which have inhabited it have had several organists.
-One of the longest-serving and most notable past organists was well-known solo recitalist, Avis McIntyre FRCO (born 1932), who remains the only female Fellow of the Royal College of Organists living and working in Scotland.
+One of the longest-serving and most notable past organists was well-known solo recitalist, Avis McIntyre FRCO (born 1932), who (as of 2014) remained the only female Fellow of the Royal College of Organists (FRCO) living and working in Scotland.
 She retired from playing in public sometime after 2010.